Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Experience:

-- Assisted with market analysis and research for clients of various kinds
+- Assisted with market analysis and research for various clients

-- Have developed strong skills of Excel and PowerPoint
+- Achieved proficiency in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020